farharsayed/Farha-Sayed/README.md

-# My Projects 💻🛠️
+# My Projects

 Hi👋 Welcome to my **Tech Projects**!
-I've made a collection of some of my recent work to easily share with recruiters and friends.
+I've made a collection of some of my recent work to easily share with recruiters and friends 💻🛠️

 ## List of Projects